 If you’re anything like me, you’ve probably received a message or promotional ad from a company you’re familiar with simply by being in its vicinity.
 You probably thought something along the lines of, “How do they know I’m here or nearby?”
 Well, if you must know, this is a marketing tactic known as ‘Geofencing.’
 But what is geofencing and why are more businesses taking advantage of it?

 If you want to define geofencing in layman’s terms, geofencing can best be described as a virtual fence put up around a certain location or geographical area.
-It’s a technology that can use GPS, cellular, Wi-Fi, or Bluetooth technology to define a geographical boundary.
-When we enter one of these boundaries, a business can send us push notifications of ads, updates, or coupons to entice us to walk into their store.
+It’s a technology that can use GPS, cellular, Wi-Fi or Bluetooth technology to define a boundary.
+When we enter one of these boundaries, a business can send us push notifications with ads, updates or coupons to entice us to walk into their store.
 Cool, right?
-Alright, maybe it’s creepy; but you can’t deny how innovative it is.
+Alright, maybe it’s creepy, but you can’t deny how innovative it is.

 If you’re a business owner, or even just a consumer, you may be asking how this works?

-All that is needed for this concept to work is a smartphone and an app.
+All you need for this concept to work is a smartphone and an app.
 If you utilize an app designed for a certain brand or service, it can detect when you enter its predetermined boundary and send you timely/pertinent alerts.
 Examples may be: